Accenture/Ocaramba/README.md

 - DataDriven for NUnit and MSTest with examples
 - Possibility to take full desktop screen shot
 - Logging (including selenium events)

-To create new project using Test Framework simply copy and change  one of example  project:
+- Ready for parallel tests execution

+Projects examples of using Test Framework :
 - Objectivity.Test.Automation.Features for Specflow
 - Objectivity.Test.Automation.MsTests for MSTest
 - Objectivity.Test.Automation.NunitTests for NUnit